josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/🫀🕸️_Information_Is_Experienced/📼_Politicians_Gone_Wild/🛶_Flag_It_Yourself/📍_Postcard_List/🇫🇰_falkland_islands.md

 > "interesting prospect, perhaps one day."

 It is now a live commercial and political issue.

+Sea Lion is operated by Navitas Petroleum, with a 65% interest, alongside Rockhopper Exploration at 35%.

 This matters because sovereignty disputes are not only about flags and memory.